2022-07-25

 "Dear colleagues, hereby the schedule." ("Hereby" instead of "Here is" or "Hereby I give you".)

-A sign that you can find inside virtually every single train in the entire Kingdom of The Netherlands.
-The English translation is urging us to not block the driver of the emergency exit train.
+A sign that can be seen in virtually every single train in the entire little Kingdom of The Netherlands.
+The Dutch text urges us to keep the emergency exit of the train driver unobstructed.
+The English translation urges us to not block the driver of the emergency exit train.

-Also: Dutch pronunciation rules cause some really weird phenomena, for example when you call Vodafone, the recorded greeting informs you that you have reached "Fodavone".
+Also: Dutch pronunciation rules cause some really weird artifacts in the spoken word, for example when you call Vodafone in The Netherlands, the recorded greeting informs you that you have reached "Fodavone".

 No comments: